lareinayden/cs348k_proj/README.md

 - [x] Selected 40 images from the COCO dataset with rich features and objects, clear canny edges, and detailed captions.

-### Phase 2: Conditioning Interface & Generative Setup
+### Phase 2: Checkpoint 2 — Generative Pipeline & Intermediate Results

-- [ ] Set up the Stable Diffusion 1.5 + ControlNet pipeline.
+- [ ] Set up the Stable Diffusion 1.5 + ControlNet pipeline (Canny and additional modalities as needed).

-- [ ] Implement extraction scripts for spatial modalities (Canny edge detection and Segmentation map generation from target images).
+- [ ] Implement extraction scripts for spatial modalities.
+Define sparse vs. dense text prompts for each image in the 40-image test subset.

-- [ ] Run initial generation passes using single modalities to verify the pipeline is connected.

-### Phase 3: Generative Reconstruction & Analysis

-- [ ] Execute the full suite of four experimental configurations across the dataset subsets.
+- [ ] Run batch generation on the test subset for an initial subset of experimental configurations (not necessarily all six).
+Present intermediate results as tables.

+- [ ] Summarize what is answered vs. still open relative to project goals.

+### Phase 3: Generative Reconstruction & Final Analysis

+- [ ] Run hyperparameter sweeps (CFG; ControlNet conditioning scale for structural configs).
+Batch-evaluate all reconstructions and complete the experiment results table.

+- [ ] Generate final comparative plots (modality vs. LPIPS, CLIP-Score, DreamSim; CFG sweeps where applicable).

+- [ ] Answer research questions on perceptual efficacy, multi-modal synergy, and semantic vs. structural trade-offs using the evaluation framework.

-- [ ] Implement the interactive feedback loop: evaluate outputs against targets and iteratively refine the conditioning inputs (e.g., prompt adjustment).
+- [ ] Implement the interactive feedback loop: refine prompts or conditioning from metric feedback and report whether scores improve.

-- [ ] Aggregate results and generate comparative plots (LPIPS vs. Modality, etc.).

 ### Nice-to-Haves
 - Extension to video reconstruction (if compute allows)